TIO-IKIM/CellViT/docs/readmes/example_train_config.md

   depth:                    # Number of Transformer Blocks to use - typical values are 12 (ViT-S), 12 (ViT-B), 24 (ViT-L), 32 (ViT-H) [int]
   num_heads:                # Number of attention heads for MHA - typical values are 6 (ViT-S), 12 (ViT-B), 16 (ViT-L), 16 (ViT-H) [int]
   extract_layers:           # List of layers to extract for skip connections - starting from 1 with a maximum value equals the depth [int]
+  shared_decoders:          # If decoder networks should be shared except for the heads. [bool] [Optional, defaults to False]
-  shared_skip_connections:  # If skip connections should be share accross all upsampling branches [bool] [Optional, defaults to False]
+  regression_loss:          # If regression loss should be used for binary prediction head. [bool] [Optional, defaults to False]

 # loss function settings (best shown by an example).
 See all implemented loss functions in base_ml.base_loss module
 loss: